 My work as a PR intern with ESP has been a perfect bridge between where I've been and where I'm trying to go – from the news industry into a direct advocacy role.
 And through working with ESP, I've found a real passion for helping meet the needs of kids and young adults with disabilities.

 Beyond that, my interests are my family – my husband, Aaron, and our extended families in North Carolina – our two cats, Ocho and G.W., spending time outside camping, hiking, biking and running, and reading when I can find the spare time.

 What are your ties to the Oconee Patch?
 How did you become involved with blogging here?

-I was asked to blog for the Oconee Patch by Stephanie Gross, the editor.
+I was asked to by Stephanie Gross, the editor.
 She attended and covered an awareness event held by ESP at the Georgia Theatre in October 2011.
 I had been actively sending out press releases and news on behalf of ESP, and I was thrilled to have another outlet to spread the word about ESP, especially on a personal basis.

 Why do you like to blog and what subjects are your favorites to write about?

 It was a real joy for me to find an extended outlet to write.
 I've been doing it since I was old enough to read, and I love that even after leaving the journalism industry, I've had the ability to continue writing about interesting, compelling topics.

 I see things happening every day in ESP that deserve to be shared with the wider world.
 My absolute favorite thing to write about is people at the heart of ESP's mission: the kids and young adults with disabilities.
 They approach life with incredible joy, spirit and courage.
 I love taking something that causes a great depth of emotion and finding a way to put words to it.
 The kids at ESP inspire that depth of emotion in me (and countless other people) every day, so it's a lot of fun to turn that feeling into words.

 Do you have a favorite quotation?